PipelineAI/pipeline/docs/quickstart/sagemaker/README.md

 Notes
 * You may need to increase your quota limits for the specific instance type with AWS.
 * We are using the same instance type for both CPU and GPU model versions.
 This is intentional for this demo, but it is not required.
-* These models take a LOOONG time to start up fully.
 * You can check the CloudWatch [LOGS](#monitor-your-models) to monitor the startup process.

 Examples